Inicio/Los Andes/Pico Bolívar — Ruta Weiss

 Rainfall:Drier Dec–Mar; dangerous storms Apr–Nov

 Start summit pushes before dawn.
-Clear mornings turn to whiteout conditions by early afternoon even in dry season.
-In wet season the rock is slick, electrical storms are frequent above the ridgeline, and route-finding through cloud becomes genuinely dangerous.
+Clear mornings can turn to whiteout conditions by early afternoon even in dry season.
+In wet season the rock is slick, electrical storms are frequent above the ridgeline, and route-finding through cloud becomes dangerous fast.

 Practical Tips